 But it is also a great plant to grow because it can produce a mature harvest in around 30 days.
-If that isn’t a super fast plant, I’m not sure what is.
+If that isn’t a super-fast plant, I’m not sure what is.

-So if you are looking for something different to grow that will produce a fast harvest, then you should definitely consider Bok Choy.
+If you are looking for something different to grow that will produce a fast harvest, then you should definitely consider Bok Choy.

 Lettuce is such a versatile plant.
 There are so many different varieties to choose from that you can have a different flavor and crunch with each one.

 But the great thing about lettuce is that it is hearty so it can grow in colder temperatures, and it also doesn’t take very long to produce a mature harvest.

 If you want something healthy, green, and fast, then you should definitely consider planting lettuce.

 Depending on the Lettuce variety, harvest can be about 30-60 days after planting, ideally in zones 4-9.